Invoiced/api/source/includes/_subscription_billing.md

 Subscriptions can have a fixed or infinite duration.
 Setting the `cycles` property will end the subscription after a fixed number of billing cycles.
 Otherwise, the subscription must be canceled in order to be stopped.

+By default subscriptions will renew each billing cycle on the same day of the cycle on which it was started.
+For example, a subscription that started on the 9th of the month will always renew on the 9th of the month.
+This is known as **Anniversary Billing**.
+We also support renewing subscriptions on a specific day of the month, i.e. the first.
+If the subscription does not begin on the day you've specified then the first bill will be prorated.
+This is called **Calendar Billing**.

 ## Subscription Object

 ### Attributes